Scroll down to the bottom to see Middle School information.

 Meet the 5th Grade Team

-5 409 ICT Catherine Pacilio [email protected]
+5 409 ICT Catherine Pacilio and Laura Burns [email protected]

 Ms. Laura was born in New York City and spent her formative years in Greenwich Village where she lives now.
 After graduating with a degree in English from Smith College, she worked for several years in the arts then became a foster care caseworker for the city.
 It was here that she discovered that she enjoyed working with children and decided to become a teacher.
 Laura received a degree from Bank Street and spent the last twenty years in Ocean Hill-Brownsville at (the recently closed) PS/IS 73 where she taught grades 1,2,4,5 and 6 (both ICT and General Ed).
 In her off hours, Laura enjoys spending time with family and friends, making things (cooking, baking, knitting, photography), reading, riding her bike and cheering for the Mets, Knicks and the Cleveland Browns.
-She is excited to be one of the new kids at 261 this fall.

-5 411 ICT Marietta Hewitt [email protected]
+5 411 ICT Judy Salazar and Teresa Setzer [email protected]

 5 412 Tara Mchugh [email protected]

-Tara McHugh has been an NYC public educator for nine years.
+Tara McHugh has been an NYC public educator for 12 years.
 She has taught every grade from kindergarten to fifth, though she has a special place in her heart for fifth grade.
 Following graduation from Susquehanna University with a bachelor’s degree in elementary education, Tara taught at PS 272 in Canarsie, Brooklyn for four years.
-That experience guided her in pursuing a master’s degree in TESOL at Teachers College, Colombia University.
-During her field study in graduate school she worked at Hamilton Heights School; where she then taught second and third grade for two years before teaching oversees in Maracaibo, Venezuela.
+That experience guided her in pursuing a master’s degree in TESOL from Teachers College, Colombia University.
+During her field study in graduate school she worked at Hamilton Heights School; where she then taught second and third grade for two years before teaching overseas in Maracaibo, Venezuela.
 Tara continues to grow and learn with the PS261 community and feels overjoyed to work with such a passionate and smart group of educators.
 Her free time is filled with family/friend love, outdoor activities, and soaking in the abundant culture and art throughout the city.
 In a world without tennis hour regulations and annual fees, one would catch her playing tennis most days after school.
 Instead, you might see her bopping around town or playing with her nieces in Prospect Park.

 5 424 Nan O’Shea [email protected]